 “I’m looking for one of your regular players.”
 Rashid lifted his pad so the men could see the image.
 It was an adolescent male with a long blond lock running across half his face and the other half of his head closely shorn.
 The lad was shown glowering at the camera.
 “Andrew Seeger, presently playing Surv – ”

 “Over there.”
 Papp pointed across the lobby.
 “Show him Jamie.”
+Jamie led him to Seeger.

-Drew was finally getting the hang of NoSurvivorsIV™
+Drew was finally getting the hang of NoSurvivorsIV™.

 As his avatar advanced through the hapless crowd, larger and heavier weapons dropped into his arms from his cache in nether space.
 He fired off several rounds into the school bus in front of him, then tossed the bazookas as he strolled through the wreckage.
 He continued moving forward, firing projectiles, energy blasts, and fireballs into the crowd, relishing the blossoming gouts of gore, and the hissing crackle of burning flesh.
 Keeping his eyes on both his power supply and his body count, he lobbed explosives into the denser sections of the crowd and watched the string of digits floating in the sky scroll past his previous best.
 When he reached the center of the city, he planted his nukes, set the timers, and activated his jet belt.